ViktorAJStein/SympFormer/README.md

 pip install torch numpy tiktoken datasets matplotlib
 ```

-If you train on GPU, install a PyTorch build compatible with your CUDA setup.
+If you train on a GPU, install a PyTorch build compatible with your CUDA setup.

 ---